 Virginia Dental Association Foundation - Providing Access to Dental Care for Underserved Virginians

 We are passionate about dental care and oral health because they profoundly affect the well-being and quality of life of individuals and communities.
 However, for many people, financial realities leave them with little hope of securing care.
 That is why our Foundation exists – to help underserved Virginians get the dental services they need.
-As the charitable and outreach arm of the Virginia Dental Association, the Virginia Dental Association Foundation (VDAF) garners the resources of dental professionals and the community at large to offer programs that improve the oral health of more than 7,500 people annually.
-Over the past 18 years, Virginia dentists have improved the oral health of over 111,000 adults and children by providing more than $44 million in care through these VDAF programs.
+As the charitable and outreach arm of the Virginia Dental Association, the Virginia Dental Association Foundation (VDAF) garners the resources of dental professionals and the community at large to offer programs that improve the oral health of thousands of people on average annually.
+Over more than 25 years, Virginia dentists have improved the oral health of over 157,000 adults and children by providing more than $72 million in care through these core VDAF programs.

 Missions of Mercy (MOM)